IIIF/api/source/api/presentation/3.0/index.md

 ##### type

-The type of the resource.
-For the resource types defined by this specification, the value of `type` will be described in the sections below.
-For content resources, the type are drawn from other vocabularies.
-Recommendations for basic types such as image, text or audio are also given in the sections below.
+The type or class of this resource.
+For types defined by this specification, the value of `type` will be described in the sections below describing the individual classes.
+For external resources, the type is drawn from other specifications.
+Recommendations for basic types such as image, text or audio are given in the table below.

 The value _MUST_ be a string.